WHY Choose Real Estate as a Profession

 Time is the third choice for choosing real estate, but it’s not ‘time management’, it’s ‘choice management’, the power to choose what you do within the time you are given.
 Choice Management affects relationships, money, home, office, technology, and play (personal time and vacation).
 The choices we make on a daily basis are the main stressors in our lives.
 For instance, if you choose to take an overpriced listing, you know that you’ll have unhappy sellers calling constantly complaining, “My house isn’t being shown,” “Where are the offers?” and “What are you doing to get it sold?”!
 Instead, if you had made the decision not to take overpriced listings, your stress would be diminished.
 It’s your choice.

-The quest for happiness, wellness, and quality of life is about choices, Choice Management, the right choices to keep life moving forward in a healthy and fulfilling manner.
+The quest for happiness, wellness, and quality of life is about choices.
+Choice Management, the right choice to keep life moving forward in a healthy and fulfilling manner.
 When one is committed to, and sticks with, positive choices, stress can be diminished.
 One can be secure in the knowledge that the very nature of our existence improves proportionately to the number of good choices we make.
 Be confident that, like a savings account, the small efforts made to treat the body and soul with respect accumulate and result in improved quality of life.
 A personal strategic plan maps out the direction and means to achieve these choices by which it blossoms into a business and life plan.

 Money, Freedom, and Time are yours to enjoy if you simply create a plan for them.
 Real estate professionals don’t ‘plan to fail’, they ‘fail to plan’.